-Botulism in horses is a fatal neurologic disease caused by toxins the anaerobic, spore-forming, soil-dwelling bacterium Clostridium botulinum.
-Botulinum toxins are extremely potent, and horses are particularly sensitive to them.
+Botulism in horses is a high-mortality neurologic disease caused by toxins the anaerobic, spore-forming, soil-dwelling bacterium Clostridium botulinum.
+The toxins are extremely potent, and horses are particularly sensitive to them.

 The botulinum toxin enters the bloodstream, circulates throughout the body, and enters various motor nerve cells.
 As a result, the horse becomes weak and potentially paralyzed.
 The earliest clinical signs of botulism in adult horses usually include drooling, dropping food, dysphagia (inability to swallow), and inappetance/anorexia.